Colombo-Flutter-Meetup/traintracker/README.md

 ## Setup

 Clone this repository, fire up VS Code (or IDE of your choice 😕) and run the app.
-Obviously this app is Flutter BTW.
+Obviously this app is Flutter BTW.😁😁